amelielabs/amelie-docs/content/sql/query/select.md

--- do parallel GROUP BY and ORDER BY on each compute node select device_id, count(*) as hits format 'json-obj' from example where time >= timestamp '2024-12-12 14:30:00' - interval '1 hour' group by 1 order by 1;
+-- do parallel GROUP BY and ORDER BY on each compute node select device_id, count(*) as hits from example where time >= timestamp '2024-12-12 14:30:00' - interval '1 hour' group by 1 order by 1 format 'json-obj';
 [{"device_id": 1, "hits": 3}, {"device_id": 2, "hits": 1}]
 ```